mafoxcs/small-python-projects/README.md

 _Work with string templates and randomly generated text._

+### **Project 22, Ducklings:** Mix and match strings to create a variety of ASCII-art ducks.

+_Use object-oriented programming to create a data model for duck drawings._

 ### **Project 64, Seven-Segment Display Module:** A display like those used in calculators and microwave ovens.

 _Create modules for use in other programs._